 - Most importantly, should you find undesirable reviews on a site, what can you do about it?

 For business owners, there are few frustrations as upsetting as bad press.
 When you find negative reviews posted, you want to be proactive.
 Some online review sites, such as Yelp, allow you to flag negative reviews that meet certain characteristics.
 The key is knowing what qualifies a review for removal and how to request deletion properly.
+(Tip: We’ve also put together a handy PDF as the ultimate guide for reputation management you can grab right here).

 With that in mind, to help you combat fraudulent or spam reviews criticizing your business, here’s a look at how to respond.
 In the accompanying resource, you’ll see what types of content are removable, as well as a four-step guide to flagging reviews for removal on Yelp.
 Take a look to guard your brand reputation online!